Museum Artifact: J. W. A. Ground Cinnamon Special – 5 LB Container (1930s) and Metal Baking Supply Pail (1940s)

 “Our building in Chicago has come to be known as the acknowledged ‘Bakers’ Headquarters.’
 We carry in stock and ready for immediate delivery practically everything required for the Baking Industry.
 This assures our customers with dependable service.”—J. W. Allen & Co. advertisement, 1921

 The name J. W. Allen has been associated with baked goods for nearly 140 years—and yet you’ve probably never knowingly eaten a single one of their cookies, cupcakes, or casseroles.
 Unlike the ubiquitous Betty Crocker or Pillsbury Dough Boy, Allen didn’t really cater to grandma’s kitchen cabinet of branded Americana.
-This Chicago-based family business was focused more on the professional ranks; selling wholesale supplies and bulk ingredients to bakeries, often packaged in giant ugly feed bags and galvanized metal buckets.
+This Chicago-based family business was focused more on the professional ranks; selling wholesale supplies and bulk ingredients to bakeries, often packaged in big ugly feed bags or galvanized metal buckets.
 Occasionally, they also sent out snazzier candy-striped cylinders like the 5LB ground cinnamon container in our museum collection (the National Recovery Administration tag attached at the top indicates this particular artifact dates back to the 1930s).

 [Postcard advertisement for J. W. Allen’s “TOPSITALL” cake and ice cream topping, circa 1940.
 The same product was originally marketed as “Kripsy Krumbles”]

 In 1931, on the occasion of J. W. Allen & Co.’s 50th anniversary, the trade publication Glass Packer described the company’s origins as “the old, old story of a man—a tea clerk—who was not satisfied with the future that lay before him and believed the solution to his life’s problem was to go into business for himself.
 So J. W. Allen did just that.”

 Believe it or not, that is a slight oversimplification of the tale.